jvanasco/dogpile_backend_redis_advanced/README.md

 | msgpack.packb(string)                 | \xa1a                     | \xabmellifluous                     |

-or you may want to 'fool' dogpile by manipulating what the cached is.  instead of using a python dict, of time and API version, you might just track the time but only to the second.
+or you may want to fool `dogpile.cache` by manipulating what the cached is.  instead of using a python dict, of time and API version, you might just track the time but only to the second.

 | type | example 1 | example 2 |
 | --- | --- | --- |